Divide-By-0/blog/content/posts/travel.md

       - **Immersive Gamebox**: Haven't been, [but this place](https://immersivegamebox.com/locations/ny-lower-east-side-manhattan/) claims full immersive tech-enabled rooms.
       - **Hyprov**: Haven't been yet, but hypnosis with improv sounds pretty interesting.
       - **Grand Central Terminal Whispering Gallery**: Haven't been yet.
 An oval room on the lower floor where standing on the foci of the room 30 ft apart means you can hear each other whispering to each other, even with multiple loud people in between.
+      - **ARTECHOUSE, SuperReal, ZeroSpace**: Haven't been yet, but these are all large cutting edge art tech exhibits.
+      - **Spyscape Museum**: Haven't been yet, but you pretend to be a spy?
   - California
     - Bay Area
       - **Neogenesis House**: In SF, haven't been.
 Seems cool, was one of the many houses that inspired our own [lxm.house](https://lxm.house).
       - **Noisebridge**: Haven't been yet, an [open hackerspace](https://www.noisebridge.net/wiki/Noisebridge?curius=1419,1274,30) that seems interesting.
-      - **SF Commons**: A very cozy [third space](https://thesfcommons.com) in SF with beautiful decor, free weekly public hours, and individual work-focus vibe during the day.
+      - **SF Commons**: A very cozy [third space](https://thesfcommons.com) in San Francisco with beautiful decor, free weekly public hours, and individual work-focus vibe during the day.
+      - **The Center**: A tea house in SF, staffed by people from the group house above it!
+      - **Black Box VR Gym**: A gym where you exercise in VR.
     - South California
       - **Mars College**: Haven't been yet.
 One of my close friends' favorite alternative communes.
       - **B Sweeet**: Haven't been yet.
 In LA, a bread pudding shop with 40 flavors.